-General courses - for students who are typically aiming to enter further training or the workforce directly from school.
+General courses - for students who are typically aiming to complete a University preparation course, enter further training or enter the workforce directly from school.
 These courses are not examined by SCSA.

 Each course has four units; each unit is typically completed in a semester.
 Units 1 and 2 (Year 11) are typically studied as a pair.
 Units 3 and 4 (Year 12) must be studied as a pair.
 The complexity of the syllabus increases from Year 11 to Year 12.